Pearson-Higher-Ed/uxf-craft/README.md

   Note: ensure the sectionId and typeId are set correctly on lines 195 and 196.

 11. In sequential order, import the versions files with the SproutImport plugin.

+12. There may be a few errors about missing files and whatnot.
+I was generally able to go in and manually rename references to get this all to work.
+Check the sprout logs at craft/storage/runtime/logs/